Pierre-Gilles/lagom/_posts/2017-04-22-a-brand-new-blog.md

 Hi, everyone!

-After more than 3 years of blogging about home automation on [Gladys](https://gladysproject.com), I've decided to start a more personal blog in parallel.
+After more than 3 years of blogging about home automation on [Gladys Assistant](https://gladysassistant.com), I've decided to start a more personal blog in parallel.

 The goal of this blog is to talk about things I can't talk on Gladys blog because it's too technical/too personal.